GeertvanGeest/scs-docker/README.md

 ## The containers

-The following tags are in this repository:
+The following tags are in the docker hub repository at [https://hub.docker.com/r/geertvangeest/single_cell_summerschool](https://hub.docker.com/r/geertvangeest/single_cell_summerschool):

 - `general-jupyter`: jupyter notebook container for general exercises in python (using scanpy).
 It also includes the conda environment for the multi-omics exercises (sc2021-multiomics-environment).
 Simply change the kernel in the python notebook to use the environment.
 - `general-rstudio`: rstudio server container for the general exercsies in R.